VipinSirigiri/vizury-ios-sdk/README.md

 Click `Cloud Messaging` -> upload APNS Certificate (P12 format) and click on `ENABLE CLOUD MESSAGING`.

-`Note: You can upload development or production APNS certificate and configuration file will be generated accordingly`
+`Note: When you are developing, upload the development APNS certificate to get the development configuration file.
+While releasing upload production APNS certificate to get production configuration file and use it in the project.
+Also make sure you change the AndGCMWithSandBoxOption value to @NO while` [initializing the vizury sdk](#sdk-init)

 ![createProject-3](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/createProject-3.png)